 We strongly advise that students do not travel to the UK via Ireland.
 The UK and the Republic of Ireland are part of a Common Travel Area.
 This can cause problems for non-visa nationals who have not applied for entry clearance before travelling, because you will not pass through the correct UK immigration control, meaning you will enter the UK as a tourist and therefore will not have the correct permission to study in the UK.

-We offer a free airport collection service for international students from Birmingham Airport (BHX) and London Heathrow (LHR) during Arrivals Weekend.
+We offer a free airport collection service for international students from Birmingham Airport (BHX) and London Heathrow (LHR) from Friday 15 to Monday 18 September.

 What happens when I arrive?